-- 1. Add the sources of the existing sub-blocks to the top-level BD project as explained in the Adding Existing Block Designs section in chapter 4. - 2.
+- 1. Add the sources of the existing sub-blocks to the top-level BD project as explained in the Adding Existing Block Designs section in Adding Existing Block Designs. - 2.
 Drag the added BDs from the Sources window onto the top-level BD diagram.
-Alternatively, user can right-click on the top-level BD diagram and select 'Add Module'.
+Alternatively, user can right-click on the top-level BD diagram and select Add Module.